rockthethird/Bible-Study/Diagram Practice.md

 1. Because we share Christ's work not ours

 1. Because God is the one who enlightens hearts not us

+#### Option 2 (Matt)

+3 reasons Paul perseveres in difficulty ministry

+1. Because the source of Paul's ministry is from God v.1

+1. Because the authenticity of Paul's ministry is apparent to man and God v.2

+1. Because th resistance to Paul's ministry is from the blind vv.3-6

+    1. This is why Christ must be exalted over man v.5

+    1. This is why God must grant illumination in man v.6

 ## Ephesians 5:25-33